russross/s3fslite/README.md

 3.  `attrcache.cpp`: the SQLite attribute caching.
-This cache is intended to reflect the current state of the server, and it knows nothing about the writeback cache.
+This cache is intended to reflect the current state of the server, and it knows nothing about the write-back cache.

 4.  `s3request.cpp`: wire requests to Amazon S3 using `libcurl`.
     `s3request` is ignorant of any caching, and is purely concerned with forming requests and gathering responses.

-5.  `filecache.cpp`: the writeback cache.
+5.  `filecache.cpp`: the write-back cache.
 This cache draws from and updates the attribute cache when necessary, and issues S3 requests when needed.
 In that sense, it sits right below the main file system operations layer.